-Newly-emerged adult female Dubia roaches have a lot to look forward to.
-They just finished the process of transforming from immature nymph to full-grown female breeder.
-They spent months consuming and storing the nutrients they’ll need for growth and reproduction, and they managed to avoid all the pitfalls of roach life so far – not the least of which is becoming a meal for a hungry animal.
-With any luck they’ll spend the rest of their days eating and producing dozens of new Dubia roach nymphs, month after month, for the next 18 to 20 months.
+Newly emerged adult female Dubia roaches have a lot to look forward to.
+They spent many months preparing for reproduction.
+They’ve just transformed from immature nymph to mature adult breeder.
+And they managed to avoid all the pitfalls of roach life so far.
+It’s all downhill from here, and they have their entire reproductive lives ahead of them.
+With a little luck, they’ll spend their remaining days producing many batches of new Dubia roach nymphs, month after month, for the next 18 to 20 months.

-All of our roches receive high quality, nutrient-dense foods targeted to meet their nutritional needs at least in part because research confirms nutritionally primed females have longer reproductive lives, less downtime, larger clutches, healthier offspring, faster recovery, and lower mortality than those on substandard diets.
+We feed all of our roaches high quality, nutrient-dense foods designed to exceed their nutritional needs.
+We do this in part because research confirms nutritionally primed female Dubia roaches have longer reproductive lives, less downtime, larger clutches, healthier offspring, and faster recovery.
+They also experience lower mortality than roaches eating poor diets.
 Through targeted nutrition, we provide everything they need at each stage of development.
 This means our adult females are strong, vital, and better able to withstand the rigors of breeding than their nutritionally challenged peers.

-All things equal, proper nutrition is critical to successful Dubia roach breeding.
-From day one, female Dubia roaches eat for two reasons: to grow and to build their nutrient stores for reproduction.
-These stores are not a luxury – they are a need.
-Under optimum conditions, females produce around 35 live offspring per cycle.
-Given a 45-day cycle, that comes to about 500 nymphs in a little over a year and a half.
-That’s almost one nymph per female per day.
+And their breeding lives will be rigorous.
+Above all, proper nutrition is critical to successful Dubia roach breeding.
+From the start, female Dubia roaches eat for two reasons: to grow, and to build their nutrient stores for future reproduction.
+And these stores are not a luxury.
+They’re a necessity.
+Under optimum conditions, female Dubia roaches produce around 35 live offspring per cycle.
+Given a 45-day cycle, that comes to around 500 nymphs in a little over 1.5 years.
+That’s almost one nymph per female per day!